What is Structured Education and why is it important?

 What is HARRIET?

 HARRIET stands for HARRogate Initiative providing Education on Type 2 diabetes, and is a locally designed structured education programme for people with Type 2 diabetes.
 The course is evidence based to improve outcomes, and is updated regularly to keep it up to date with the latest clinical guidance and to keep it dynamic.
-The course is 2.5 hours of learning and is split over 2 days.
+The course is 2 x 2.5 hours of learning and is split over 2 days.

 The course covers topics such as food and lifestyle choices, and equips participants with the skills and knowledge to manage their diabetes and incorporate their condition into normal life.
 The courses are facilitated in a group setting, where participants have the support of people living with the same condition, and a team of highly knowledgeable Diabetes Nurses, Dietitians, and Podiatrists.